wellyshen/react-cool-starter/README.md

 ## App Structure

-Here is the structure of the app, which serve as generally accepted guidelines and patterns for building scalable apps.
+Here is the structure of the app, which serves as generally accepted guidelines and patterns for building scalable apps.

 ```
 .